jvo1230/jvo1230.github.io/_projects/(1) PlaceHolder Project.md

 4. Of subjects who remained CN over the course of the study, only those who received a diagnosis of CN at least 10 years after their baseline diagnosis were considered.
-After applying the selection criteria, 204 subjects remained in the final dataset.
-Of these subjects, 104 developed some form of cognitive impairment within 10 years, with the remaining 100 subjects remaining CN.
-A 20/20/80 split was applied for the training, validation, and test sets respectively.
-Table 1 presents the split of subjects in each class after the subject selection process.

 #### Image Data